Project 4

 }

-4. Upload your sketch to the ESP32, and verify that the program executes as expected; the photoresistor should control the angle of the servo from 0°-180° and display the brightness of the room through the cutout.
+4. Upload your sketch to the ESP32, and verify that the program executes as expected; the servo angle should change, such that the trashcan opens or closes

 Deliverables (Enrolled Students Only)